redpanda-data/connect/resources/docs/inputs/README.md

       socket_type: PULL
 ```

-Sometimes you will want several inputs of very similar configuration.
-You can
+Sometimes you will want several inputs of the same or similar configuration.
+You
-use the special type ditto in this case to duplicate the previous config and
+can use the special type ditto in this case to duplicate the previous config and
 apply selective changes.

-For example, if combining two kafka inputs with the same set up, reading
+For example, if combining two kafka inputs with mostly the same set up but
-different partitions you can use this shortcut:
+reading different partitions you can use this shortcut:

 ``` yaml
 inputs: